datanav/docs/configuration.rst

 Pagination support
 ^^^^^^^^^^^^^^^^^^

-See the the :ref:`REST source examples <rest_system_examples>` for how to use pagination with the REST transform - the configuration set up is the same as with the REST source.
+See the the :ref:`REST source examples <rest_source_examples>` for how to use pagination with the REST transform - the configuration set up is the same as with the REST source.